Introduction to American Thangka

 Although the content of the paintings have direct parallels in multicultural, interfaith, or spriritual art, the presentation also ranges from Tibetan

-thangkas to Japanese scrolls, from Indian pichwaii to early European tapestries with a hint of Art Nouveau: American Thangka.
+thangkas to Japanese scrolls, from Indian Pichwaii paintings to early European tapestries with a hint of Art Nouveau: American Thangka.

 Excellent craftsmanship, brilliant imagery and content aside, this is one more step in a long

-time effort by may people that have been open to receiving transmissions from the East that have accelerated
+time effort by many people in the United States that have been open to receiving transmissions from the East; messages that have accelerated

 just in the last century in the West.
 These "bridges" connecting Eastern traditions in Art to modern Western sensibilities, from the introduction of incense and myrrh